robertdoidge/gobpersist/doc/introduction.rst

-In 1970, Codd published "A Relational Model of Data for Large Shared Data Banks," insisting that data be represented as atomic tuples, with no differentiation between key and data, and a separation of concerns between the interface to and the actual storage of data.
+In 1970, Codd published "A Relational Model of Data for Large Shared Data Banks," insisting that data be represented as atomic tuples, with no differentiation between key and data, and that there be separation of concerns between the interface to and the actual storage of data.
 SQL (Structured Query Language), following shortly thereafter, offered a universal interface to databases following the relational model.
 For a while, then, we had a de facto standard data model based on a monolithic data server that knows everything about how data is stored but nothing about what to do with it, and a client that knows everything about what to do with the data but nothing about how it is